Neurologists in Nashville, Tennessee

-A CAT scan is a medical imaging technique that uses X-ray technology to produce multiple images at different angles so the provider can view the body's internal structures and look for abnormalities.
+- Computerized axial tomography (CAT) scan — A CAT scan is a medical imaging technique that uses X-ray technology to produce multiple images at different angles, so the neurologist can view the body's internal structures and look for abnormalities.

-A lumbar puncture, also known as a spinal tap, is a procedure in which a needle is inserted between two lumbar bones (vertebrae) to remove a sample of cerebrospinal fluid.
+- Lumbar puncture (spinal tap) — In a spinal tap, a needle is inserted between two lumbar bones (vertebrae) to remove a sample of cerebrospinal fluid.
 This procedure is used to detect disorders of the central nervous system.

-MRA is a medical imaging technique that uses a magnetic field and radio waves to produce images of the body, primarily the abdomen, brain, chest, heart and spine.
+- Magnetic resonance imaging (MRI) — Similar to an MRA, an MRI uses a magnetic field and radio waves to produce images of the body, primarily the abdomen, brain, chest, heart and spine.
 Physicians use this test to examine internal structures of the body for abnormalities.

-Nerve conduction studies measure how well and how fast the nerves can send electrical signals.
-These studies can help physicians diagnose nerve disorders, such as amyotrophic lateral sclerosis or peripheral neuropathies.
+- Nerve condition studies — These tests indicate how well the nerves can send electrical signals.
+They can help physicians diagnose nerve disorders such as amyotrophic lateral sclerosis or peripheral neuropathies.

-VEPs involves visual stimuli that measure the electrical response and health of the brain's primary visual cortex.
+- Visual evoked potentials (VEPs) — VEPs involve visual stimuli that measure the electrical response and health of the brain's primary visual cortex.
 This test helps access central visual function and detects abnormalities in optic nerve transmission.